 If you only have a day or so to take in the views of the Great Smoky Mountains, the Foothills Parkway is a must see.
 It will give you some of the best views of the Smokies without having to take a long trek or step too far from your car!

 Our first visit was in the middle of winter and the sights were still beautiful!
-So no matter what season you visit, you will still see get to see the breathtaking views that the Foothills Parkway will offer in the spring, summer and fall!
+So no matter what season you visit, you will still see get to see the breathtaking views that the Foothills Parkway has to offer!

 Check back for more updates in the coming seasons!
 We will be sure to add more updates as we spend more time visiting the Missing Link of the Foothills Parkway!